 - congenital (hereditary) and acquired defects in the exchange of bile pigments

-Urobilinogenuriya - is revealing urobilinogen in the urine, possibly because of metabolic disturbances in hepatocyte, in which the urobilinogen is not oxidized in the liver cell to dipirrolov.
+Urobilinogenuriya - is revealing urobilinogen in the urine, possibly because of metabolic impairments in hepatocyte, in which the urobilinogen is not oxidized in the liver cell to dipirrolov.
 Unoxidized urobilinogen returned to the blood and out of it - in the urine.
 Urobilinogenuriya may be an early sign of lesion of liver parenchyma.
 It is revealed during an infectious prodrome (serum) hepatitis.

 Increased stercobilin in feces and urine is observed due to enhanced intracellular erythrocyte hemolysis.
 The resulting nekonyugirovany bilirubin, acting in the intestine, gives large amounts of sterkobilinogena.
 Last absorbed into the bloodstream and passes into the urine.

 Urobilinuria may develop in the amplification of the direct pathway of bilirubin, resulting in splitting gemsoderzhaschih pigments (shunt hyperbilirubinemia).
 Urobilinuria occurs when: